makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

- Changing working directory to user's home directory
+Changing from working directory to user's home directory